abhith/abhith.net/Blog/Dot Net Interview Questions and Answers/README.md

 - [3.14  Crud in entity framework]()
 - Redis
 - Lazy loading in EF
+- IEnumerable vs List

+### Umbraco

+- Did your Umbraco sites backoffice is publically accessible?
+- Archetype
+- What is the alternative for Archetype ?
+- Packages you have worked with
+- Custom Data Type
+- How to show custom error for media upload if file size exceeds the limit ?
+- Events
+- Experience with Umbraco Forms
+- Difference between surface controller and a normal mvc controller?
+- API Controller
+- Built authorized pages?

 As you can see, this a long list so will take time to format the questions as well as include answers.
 Consider this as a draft for now.